tburgess97/Planning-for-Drunks/README.md

 The repository is licensed under the [MIT License](https://github.com/tburgess97/Planning-for-Drunks/blob/main/LICENSE)

 ## Acknowledgements and references
-The model was developed independently by the author, building on the foundations learnt within https://www.geog.leeds.ac.uk/courses/computing/study/core-python/
+The model was developed independently by the author, building on the foundations learnt within the GEOG5990M course.

 Foundations of agent-based modelling were learnt with help from: https://www.geog.leeds.ac.uk/courses/computing/study/core-python/